RakhithJK/dbeaver-dbeaver-wiki/AI-Smart-Assistance.md

 ## Data privacy

 DBeaver needs to send the tables and column names of the current database schema to the OpenAI platform to convert your request into an SQL query.
-DBeaver don't send anything else besides that (no data from tables).
+DBeaver does not send any data from tables.
 The full text of the request can be seen in the log file, which you can enable in **Preferences** by selecting the **Write GPT queries to debug log** option.

 DBeaver will ask for confirmation the first time you use ChatGPT completion for each connection.
 You must confirm the metadata sending before using this feature.